ilya1725/useful_scripts/README.md

 ### What is this repository for? ###

 * Just a set of scripts that may be useful.
-In different languages.
+In different scripting languages.

 ### How do I get set up? ###